genesiscommunitysuccess/docs/docs/00_flow/02_quick-start/04_server.md

 ## Server Set Up

-Before you start this, make sure that:
+Before starting this, make sure that:

-- you have a user with name of the application (alpha)
+- we have a user with name of the application (alpha)
 - FoundationDB is running (if it is not, run `systemctl start foundationdb` from CentOS7
 - Have our Genesis home, distribution and user configured like below: